nestordemeure/nestordemeure.github.io/content/writing/guides/ideas.md

 #### Organizing your own ideas

-For my ideas I use one folder per category, containing one file per idea[^2].
+For my ideas I use one folder per category, containing one file per idea[^2] (rather than a file per category).
 Thus, I can easily find an idea and I have space to expand on it.

 I recommend taking the time to detail the idea (something obvious now might not be obvious in six months) and detail where it came from as well as all credits that come to mind.
 Knowing where you ideas came from is important both out of respect for the sources that inspired you and because it helps you realize *which* sources are inspiring you.